phques/pqLayouts/pqLayouts/layouts/readme.txt

   left right up down home end pgup pgdn ins
   F1-F12

-one k2k mapping command per line, k2k command is 1st word on beginning of line, otherwise line is ignored (ie comments :-)
++ one k2k mapping command per line,
++ command is 1st word on beginning of line,
+! this is a comment (! at beginning of line)

 Mapping commands